prody/ProDy/doc/examples/dynamics/pca/pca_nmr.rst

 Prepare ensemble
 -------------------------------------------------------------------------------

-We parse only CA atoms using :func:`~prody.proteins.parsePDB` (note that it is possible to repeat this calculation for all atoms):
+We parse only CA atoms using :func:`~.parsePDB` (note that it is possible to repeat this calculation for all atoms):

 >>> ubi = parsePDB('2k39', subset='calpha')